Revision [99]

 Additions:

 - Sequences should **not** be normalized.
-Sequences of should preserve the individuality, count and type of items.
-For example a sequence of 3 xs:integer should be able to be reconstituted as 3 xs:integer items.
-Text nodes should not be concatenated.
+Sequences should preserve the individuality, count and type of items.
+Adjacent atomic item should not be concatenated (normalized).

 Deletions: